androidessence/androidessence.com/_posts/2021-03-01-unit-testing-custom-lint-checks.md

 Before looking at code, let's review all steps that are required to writing a lint test.
 In our project, each one is going to follow the same flow:

 1. Create a `TestLintTask`.
-2. Provide all of the `TestFile`s that we want to test.
+2. Provide all of the `TestFiles` that we want to test.
 This is where we mock up the XML, or potentially Java/Kotlin files that we want to test.
 3. Provide any additional configuration of the task, if necessary.
 4. Run the task.
 5. Perform any assertions on the `TestLintResult`.

 # Success Test

 Let's write a test that we expect to pass.
 To do this, we'll provide some mock XML that uses the `StudyGuideBottomNavigationView`.
 We'll run lint, and ensure there were no errors.
-To do this, we'll look at each step individually.
+Let's break down each step.

 ## Start TestLintTask